bbuckner2092/color-game/README.md

     For the if/else statement we replaced it with the Ternary Operator for a shorter/cleaner look.
     Usually use when you have 1 value with two different possibilities.
 52.)
 Updated our function reset by including an if/else statement to display the squares that have generated random colors.
+53.)
+Replaced our resetButton with the reset function to DRY up our code.